temporalio/documentation/docs/typescript/how-to-get-the-result-of-an-activity-execution-in-typescript.md

 }
 ```

-The `proxyActivities()` returns an object that calls the Activities in the function. `acts[activityName]()` references the Activity using the Activity name, then it returns the results.
+The `proxyActivities()` returns an object that calls the Activities in the function. `acts[activityName]` references the Activity using the Activity name, then it returns the results.